First, Care for Yourself

 Tool #8: Learning from Our Emotions

-For example, when you cannot enjoy activities you previously enjoyed, and your emotional pain over-shadows all pleasure, it is time to seek treatment for depression-especially if you are having thoughts of suicide.
+For example, when you cannot enjoy activities you previously enjoyed, and your emotional pain overshadows all pleasure, it is time to seek treatment for depression-especially if you are having thoughts of suicide.
 Speaking with your physician is the first step.
-(Please refer to the Fact Sheet on Caregiving and Depression, listed below.)
+(See the FCA fact sheet Depression and Caregiving)

 Caregiving often involves a range of emotions.
 Some feelings are more comfortable than others.
 When you find that your emotions are intense, they might mean the following: